dagster-io/dagster/docs/next/README.md

 # New Syntax

-Instead of RST, the docs are not written in MDX, which is just Markdown that can have inline React components.
+Instead of RST, the docs are now written in MDX, which is just Markdown that can have inline React components.

 ## Links to API Docs